Observer Design Pattern

 Suppose our goal is to implement a weather monitoring system where we want to notify various displays whenever the weather conditions (temperature, humidity, and barometric pressure) change.

 • This system should be expandable.
-For example, we need to release an API so that other developers can write their own weather displays and easily integrate them.
+For example, we need to release an API so that other developers can write their weather displays and integrate them easily.

 Solution using observer pattern